-DAF Digital application faci Directory service End user Electronic signature The directory service is a service of the UZI register which is intended to make issued certificates available and accessible on the Internet.
-See certificate holder A signature that consists of electronic details attached to, or logically associated with, other electronic details and which are used as a means of authentication.
-The electronic signature Directory service End user The directory service is a service of the UZI register which is intended to make issued certificates available and accessible on the Internet.
-See certificate holder A signature that consists of electronic details attached to, or logically associated with, other electronic details and which are used as a means of authentication.
-The electronic signature End user a service of the UZI register which is intended to make issued certificates available and accessible on the Internet.
-See certificate holder A signature that consists of electronic details attached to, or logically associated with, other electronic details and which are used as a means of authentication.
-The electronic signature A signature that consists of electronic details attached to, or logically associated with, other electronic details and which are used as a means of authentication.
-The electronic signature Electronic signature consists of electronic details attached to, or logically associated with, other electronic details and which are used as a means of authentication.
+A compromise constitutes a reason for placing a certificate on the Certificate Revocation List.
+DAF Digital application facility Directory service The directory service is a service of the UZI register which is intended to make issued certificates available and accessible on the Internet.
+End user See certificate holder Electronic signature A signature that consists of electronic details attached to, or logically associated with, other electronic details and which are used as a means of authentication.
 The electronic signature that can be placed with the UZI card is formally referred to as the 'advanced electronic signature'.
-This is an electronic signature that has the same legal force as a handwritten signature on paper, provided it fulfils the following requirements: - It is linked uniquely to the signatory; - It makes it possible to identify the signatory; - It is created using resources that the signatory can keep under their exclusive control; - It is linked to the electronic file in such a way that any later change to the details can be traced; - It is based on a qualified certificate as referred to in Article 1.1, section so fithe Telecommunications Act; It has been generated using a safe resource for generating electronic signatures, as referred to in Article Electronic identity 1.1 section vv of the Telecommunications Act.
+This is an electronic signature that has the same legal force as a handwritten signature on paper, provided it fulfils the following requirements: - It is linked uniquely to the signatory; - It makes it possible to identify the signatory; - It is created using resources that the signatory can keep under their exclusive control; - It is linked to the electronic file in such a way that any later change to the details can be traced; - It is based on a qualified certificate as referred to in Article 1.1, section so of the Telecommunications Act; It has been generated using a safe resource for generating electronic signatures, as referred to in Article 1.1 section vv of the Telecommunications Act.
+Electronic identity A unique electronic representation of an identity, for example in the form of a X.500 Distinguished Name structure.